leopt4/leopt4.github.io/_pages/about.md

     <p>Faculty of Electrical Engineering and Computing</p>
     <p>Zagreb, Croatia, 10000</p>

-news: true # includes a list of news items
+# news: true # includes a list of news items
 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

+announcements:
+  enabled: true # includes a list of news items
+  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  limit: 5 # leave blank to include all the news in the `_news` folder

+latest_posts:
+  enabled: false
+  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  limit: 3 # leave blank to include all the blog posts
 ---

 I am currently pursuing an Erasmus Mundus Joint Master’s in [Intelligent Field Robotic Systems](https://ifrosmaster.org/) at the University of Zagreb, Croatia, and previously at the Universitat de Girona, Spain.
 My academic path is driven by a deep passion for developing `autonomous robots` in challenging, dynamic environments.